jeremytammik/tbc/a/1887_sheet_view_geom_text.md

 The specific problem that you ran into was discussed in the note on [reinitialising the filtered element collector](https://thebuildingcoder.typepad.com/blog/2019/11/design-automation-api-stacks-collectors-and-links.html#4).

-Happily, that seems to have resolved the problem.
+Happily, that seems to have resolved the problem for the moment, with no further response so far.

 ####<a name="3"></a> Element Coordinates on Sheet